flairysky/secretsobservatory/posts/poem_third_act.md

 > Remark: I need to revise this post some time, so be cautios for mistakes in it...

-> Bastian: Why is it so dark?
+> Bastian: Why is it so dark?<br>
 > The Childlike Empress: In the beginning, it is always dark.
 >
-> - The Neverending Story
+> The Neverending Story

 We continue our discussion from the first act aiming for a precise _description_ of the whole landscape from a birdeye point of view.
 We realized that if we have two sets and nothing and we would like to relate two sets with each other, i.e., _associate_ two sets with each other, we need something more than what we have at our disposal.<br>
 (Again, we are now above the mountains as the eagle, i.e., we are quote general.)<br>

-Thus,wWe start with a definition.
+Thus, we start with a definition.

 > **Definition 3: Association**
 >